jcgonzalezb/holbertonschool-backend-storage/0x00-MySQL_Advanced/README.md

 8. An index idx_name_first on the table names and the first letter of name.

-9. Creates an index idx_name_first_score on the table names and the first letter of name and the score.
+9. An index idx_name_first_score on the table names and the first letter of name and the score.

 10. A SQL script that creates a function SafeDiv that divides (and returns) the first by the second number or returns 0 if the second number is equal to 0.
 It must follow the following requirements:
 - Must create a function